 Transforming negative conflict cycles has been a passion of mine.
 As a scholar, mediator, educator, trainer, artist and even a fundraiser, my passion has been to bring our creative resources to catalyze community changes.

-My studies and work have often been in communities of ethnic tension – Northern Ireland, Former Yugoslavia, Iraq and most recently, my hometown.
+My studies and work have been in communities of ethnic tension – Northern Ireland, Former Yugoslavia, Iraq and most recently, my hometown.

 In college, I started a conflict facilitation program from the lessons of the 1992 Rodney King verdict and its nation-wide responses.
 That work developed in numerous training opportunities for organizations, universities and religious communities.
-From this experience, I have gained both analysis and practical approaches to transform groups into productive, dynamic teams.
+From this, I have gained both analysis and practical approaches to transform groups into productive, dynamic teams.

 - My professional experience.

 - My education and training.